lynnfaraday/aresmush.com/tutorials/install/easy-mode.md

 These steps are described in more detail in the next few sections.

 > **Full Disclosure:** I get a referral bonus from Digital Ocean if you sign up using [this referral link](http://www.digitalocean.com/?refcode=5c07173bc1f2), but so do you!
-You get $10 in credit, and the referral bonus helps keep the doors at [AresCentral](/arescentral.html) open.
+You get starter credit (basically a month free), and the referral bonus helps keep the doors at [AresCentral](/arescentral.html) open.
 Using the referral is not required for Easy Mode, but it is appreciated.

 ## Disclaimers